 “Yes, I am.
-Of course, I make a separation between my work and my family life that allows me to give my all to a job.
-I have no problem with travel or late hours; these responsibilities are part of my work and my family obligations have never interfered.
+Of course, I make a separation between my work and my family life that allows me to give my all to my job.
+I have no problem with travel or late hours.
+These responsibilities are part of my work, and my family obligations have never interfered.
 My references will confirm this for you.”

 If you answer “yes,” qualify it, like this,

 “But those plans are for way in the future, and they depend on the success of my career.
-Certainly, I want to do the best and I consider that my skills are right for the job and that I can commit to make a long-term contribution.”
+Certainly, I want to do my best in my work.
+I consider that my skills are right for this job, and I am committed to making a long-term contribution.”

-“I attend my church / synagogue / mosque regularly, but I make it my practice not to involve my personal beliefs in my work in any way.”
+“I attend my church / synagogue / mosque regularly, but I make it my practice not to involve my personal beliefs in my work.”

 “I have a set of beliefs that are important to me, but I do not mix those beliefs with my work and understand this is something employers don’t want interfering with work.”